Shameemah/Project-2--Responsive-Relative-Unit-CSS/README.md

 This project involves creating at least 3 richly structured HTML pages that will form the foundations of a professional web presence for myself.

-Project Goals
+Project Goals:
-Produce modern standards-compliant HTML pages
-Write valid, well-formed semantic HTML
+1.Produce modern standards-compliant HTML pages 2.Write valid, well-formed semantic HTML
-Effectively comment on and format source code for maximum readability Track the development of a project over time and collaborate with others using version control
+3.Effectively comment on and format source code for maximum readability 4.Track the development of a project over time and collaborate with others using version control